MuikoGitahi/DartShoppingCart/README.md

 ## How to Run

 1. Ensure you have Dart installed.
-2. Run `dart run shopping_cart.dart` to execute the program.
+2. Run `dart run shoppingCart.dart` to execute the program.

 ## Example